alkhimey/nihamkin.com/content/24-about-the-danger-of-merge-conflicts.markdown

----
-categories: Ada,  Software Engineering, Source Control
+Tags: Ada,  Software Engineering, Source Control
 date: 2016/12/31 14:00:00
 title: About the Pitfalls of Merge Conflicts
 draft: False
----

 I do not consider myself a novice software developer.
 And yet I still have not exceeded the list of things I can learn "the hard way".